thomasyoung830/Essignment/README.md

 2) Go to Localhost 3000

-3) Click a Assignment to view description or submissions
+3) Click Description or Submission and then choose an Assignment